sudorandom/kmcd.dev/content/posts/2026/hidden-cost-of-google-protobuf-value/index.md

 ### Pack raw JSON into strings (Opaque JSON Packaging)

-If you must support unstructured data on a high-throughput, latency-sensitive hot path, storing the dynamic data as raw JSON directly inside a standard `string` or `bytes` protobuf field is often the best choice.
+If you must support unstructured data on a high-throughput, latency-sensitive hot path, storing the dynamic data as raw JSON directly inside a standard `string` or `bytes` Protobuf field is often the best choice.

 Let's be honest: this feels gross.
 Wrapping raw, stringified JSON inside a Protobuf binary envelope violates schema purity, makes API documentation messy, and is generally a dirty hack.

-But if you are on a high-throughput, latency-sensitive hot path, the numbers don't care about architectural aesthetics.
+But pragmatism sometimes has to beat purity in high-throughput systems.
+If you are on a high-throughput, latency-sensitive hot path, the numbers don't care about architectural aesthetics.
 Bypassing dynamic WKT parsing in favor of opaque JSON packaging saves a lot of CPU cycles and heap allocations.
 Among the approaches evaluated here, opaque JSON packaging provides the best performance/flexibility tradeoff for fully unstructured payloads.
 You may not like it, but this might be what peak performance looks like:

 ```protobuf
 message EventEnvelope {